Check out Canada's Greatest Pulp Styled Webzine with stories and serials of adventure, SF, fantasy and horror

 VIRGINIA'S RUN * * 1/2 setting: USA.

 (2002) (/U.S.) Gabriel Byrne, Joanne Whalley, Lindzee Letherman, Kevin Zegers, Rachel Skarsten, Robert Guy Miranda, Jeremy Akerman.....Story of a young girl who loves horse riding and of her kindly dad (Byrne), embittered by the riding death of his wife, who doesn't want her to.
-Handsome, atmospheric family film is well acted with breathtaking Nova Scotia scenery (pretending it's the U.S.) and is a kind of bittersweet mix of melancholy and humour...but a touch slow, content to just meander about with little obvious drive to the plot (when plot and character turns do occur...they're often a bit abrupt, such as Byrne's change of heart).
+Handsome, atmospheric family film is well acted with breathtaking Nova Scotia scenery (pretending it's the U.S.) and is a kind of bittersweet mix of melancholy and humour...but a touch slow, content to just meander about with little obvious drive to the plot (when plot and character turns do occur...they're often a bit abrupt, such as Byrne's later change-of-heart).
 Then in the last act it veers suddenly into being an over-the-top Disney-esque romp with a climactic race, cartoony villains and machinations, the kids behaving in increasingly reckless ways, and colourful townsfolk...who hadn't appeared before (including joke cameos from some of the cast of The Trailer Park Boys)!
 It's a little as if two separate movies were grafted together, with the result that those who liked the main body of the film might find the climax a little broad, and those who like the climax might find the build up kind of slow.
 Gets by on sumptuous visuals, nice performances, and good scenes...even as there's a lot that doesn't invite close scrutiny.
 Half the cast are imports (including Whalley who has a fairly small part considering her billing). sc: Valarie Trapp, Peter Markle. dir: Peter Markle.
 104 min.

 VIRTUAL MOM * *

 (2001) Lauren Collins, Sumela Kay, Sheila McCarthy, Debbie Reynolds, Brittany Allen, Trevor Blumas, Clark Johnson, Robin Duke, Andrew Gillies, Guylaine St. Onge.....Feeling estranged from her daughter, a flaky single mom (McCarthy) accidentally develops the ability to transform into her younger self (Kay) which allows her to ingratiate herself with her unsuspecting daughter (Collins) as her new best friend...but complications inevitably arise.
 Slick-looking made for CBC TV family comedy-drama has an appealing concept, in an old fashioned, Disney sort of way.
 But it ends up a bit formless, throwing in various ideas, then failing to realize them properly, and wasting good actors in pointless parts (like Johnson who is prominently billed, but serves no real function).
 Close -- darn close -- but no cigar.
-American actress Reynoolds plays McCarthy's mom.
+American actress Reynoldss plays McCarthy's mom.
 Peter Donaldson has a bit part as a kind of Guardian Angel figure (I told you ideas are thrown in willy-nilly) and Stephen Ouimette appears as a waiter. sc: Alyse Rosenberg (story Sheila McCarthy and Brendan Howley). dir: Laurie Lynd.
 88 min.

 VIRUS * 1/2 setting: USA.